allegro/blog/_posts/2023-03-23-debugging-hangs.md

 	at worker.org.gradle.process.internal.worker.GradleWorkerMain.run(GradleWorkerMain.java:69)
 	at worker.org.gradle.process.internal.worker.GradleWorkerMain.main(GradleWorkerMain.java:74)
 ```
-For the first time we forced the entire reactive code to finally execute itself and present us with the result,
+For the first time we force the entire reactive code to finally execute itself and present us with the result,
 even if it is an error this moves us in the right direction.

 ## Result

 Like in any good crime story uncovering one mystery presents another.
-A quick grep shows that there are no calls to `reactor.core.publisher.Mono.subscriberContext`.
+A quick `grep` shows that there are no calls to `reactor.core.publisher.Mono.subscriberContext`.
 Where could this call be hiding, if it’s not present in our code?

 The answer is simple but I assure you that it took us some time to come up with it.
 If it isn’t in our code and it runs inside our JVM then this must be dependency code.
-The observant reader spotted it from afar.
+The observant reader is able to spot it from afar.
 The stack trace confirms where the error lies:
 ```
     at reactor.netty.internal.shaded.reactor.pool.SimpleDequePool.drainLoop(SimpleDequePool.java:403)
 	at reactor.netty.internal.shaded.reactor.pool.SimpleDequePool.pendingOffer(SimpleDequePool.java:558)
 	at reactor.netty.internal.shaded.reactor.pool.SimpleDequePool.doAcquire(SimpleDequePool.java:268)
 ```
-We need to patch reactor–netty which in this version still used deprecated code.
-Refering back to our diff:
+We need to patch `reactor–netty` which in this version still used deprecated code.
+Referring back to our diff:
 ```
 ext.versions = [
 -        spring         : '5.3.24',
 -        reactorNetty   : '0.9.25.RELEASE',
 -        spock          : '2.3-groovy-3.0',
 -        groovy         : '3.0.14',
--        reactorNetty  : '0.9.25.RELEASE',
 ]

 ext.versions = [
 +        spring        : '6.0.5',
 +        spock         : '2.4-M1-groovy-4.0',